Simply copy and paste the following command line in your terminal to create your first Strapi project.

 A component is a set of fields that can be used in any content-type.
 Let's say your Article and Category collection-types both share meta-title (text), meta-description (longtext), and meta-image (media) fields.
 Then it would be preferable for you to create a component containing these 3 fields named SEO.
 You can then use it for your two collection-types.
 This means you don't have to repeat yourself!
 Convenient right?

 When you include a component in a content-type it will automatically be included.
 It may sound weird but once added, it will always be there.
-So for the example of the SEO component, it's perfect, since we always need it for those content-types, so there is no problem.
-But what if you want to include a component and sometimes you don't want to?
+So for the example of the SEO component, it's perfect since we always need it for those content-types, so there is no problem.
+But what if you want to include a component and sometimes don't want to?
 Do you see the transition coming?

-Let's say that I was to delete the SEO component of the Article collection-type previously created and I wanted to have the option to either include it or not in certain articles.
+Let's say that I was to delete the SEO component of the Article collection-type previously created, and I wanted to have the option to either include it or not in certain articles.

 This is what a Dynamic Zone is used for: dynamically include components in your content-types.
 That's it. - Me